 Revenue is generated from tax dollars received from residents and businesses, which are generated from the millage rate multiplied by property valuations.
 Revenue is also generated from other sources such as State and Federal grants, permits, and fees.
 Figure 3.11 shows the sources of revenue for the City of Alpena.
-The largest revenue source is property taxes, other services, and federal contributions.
-Between 2016 and 2017, the "Other Services" revenue source more than doubled the revenue generated by state contributions and state revenue sharing.
-In 2017, federal contributions were a larger revenue source for the city and the "Other Revenue" source decreased for the city.
+The largest revenue source is property taxes and other services.